pyrddlgym-project/pyRDDLGym-jax/README.md

 </p>

 > [!WARNING]
+> Starting in version 3.0 (major release), the structure of the config files and internal API have changed.
+> Please make sure your config files follow the new format.
+See [examples here](https://github.com/pyrddlgym-project/pyRDDLGym-jax/tree/main/pyRDDLGym_jax/examples/configs).

+> [!WARNING]
 > Starting in version 1.0 (major release), the ``weight`` parameter in the config file was removed, and was moved to the individual logic components which have their own unique weight parameter assigned.
 > Furthermore, the tuning module has been redesigned from the ground up, and supports tuning arbitrary hyper-parameters via config templates!